ProgramComputer/ReplicateETFSheets/README.md

 # ReplicateETFGASheets
+## About
+replicateETFGASSheets uses the idea of Direct Indexing to replicate the constituents of an ETF or any file of constituents using Alpaca API and Google Sheets.
+Similar products are offered by brokers with fees however this app if you choose to run it will not have fees unless Google and Alpaca renege.

+This is still a Work-In-Progress and contributions will be welcome.
 ## Info

 A rebalance trigger is fired every 3 hours and constituents updated everyday at 9:30 ET.
 ## Disclaimer:
 There can be significant tax, financial, and legal consequences related to this repository and its use.